itsschwer/schwer-scripts-demo/Assets/schwer-scripts/ItemSystem/README.md

 ### Item Database
 This system relies on an `ItemDatabase` for the saving and loading of inventories.
 A `ItemDatabase` can be created:
-* From the toolbar via `Item System/Generate Item Database`
+* From the toolbar via `Item System/Generate ItemDatabase`
-* From the `Create` context menu (`Create/Item System/Item Database`).
+* From the `Create` context menu (`Create/Item System/ItemDatabase`).
-* From the Item Editor (button at the bottom labelled `Generate Item Database`)
+* From the Item Editor (button at the bottom labelled `Generate ItemDatabase`)

 This will create an `ItemDatabase` in the currently selected folder if none exist.
 Otherwise, it will update (regenerate) an existing `ItemDatabase`.
-To regenerate an `ItemDatabase` after editing items, use either of the above methods for creating an `ItemDatabase` or via the Inspector of the `ItemDatabase` asset.
+To regenerate an `ItemDatabase` after editing items, use any of the above methods for creating an `ItemDatabase` or via the Inspector of the `ItemDatabase` asset.

 ### Inventory
 Create an `Inventory` asset in a folder of your choice via `Create/Item System/Inventory`.